Visualization Tasks for Unlabeled Graphs: Concrete Tasks

 \subsection{Complex Tasks}

-Some concrete tasks are the combination of multiple simple tasks chained together~\cite{Brehmer2013, Munzner2014}; we call these \emph{complex tasks}.
-One example is \task{Is the largest clique near the graph's periphery?}, which could be interpreted as a chained series of simpler tasks, all at the \scope{Subgraph} level: it requires first identifying \target{cliques} within the graph through a \action{Classify} action, then \action{Quantify} actions between those \target{cliques} to determine which of them is the largest, followed by a \action{Locate} action to note that largest \target{clique's} placement (T11) and considering that location with respect to the core-periphery density structure of the overall graph.
+Some concrete tasks are the combination of multiple simple tasks chained together~\cite{Brehmer2013}; we call these \emph{complex tasks}.
+One example is \task{Is the largest clique near the graph's periphery?}, which could be interpreted as a chained series of simpler tasks: it requires first identifying \target{cliques} within the graph through a \action{Classify} action at the \scope{Subgraph} scope, followed by a \action{Quantify} actions between those \target{cliques} to determine which of them is the largest, and finally a \action{Locate} action to note the placement of the largest \target{clique}, also at the \scope{Subgraph} scope.
+This last step maps to \task{Where in the graph are the cliques?} (T11) in Fig.~\ref{ExampleAnalysis}, which considers location with respect to the core-periphery hierarchical structure of the overall graph.

 A compelling example of a complex task is chaining \scope{Subgraph} or \scope{Constituent} instantiated tasks to \action{Pair} and \action{Compare}, where the latter is a noteworthy \triplet{Scope} + \triplet{Action} singleton combination (Fig.~\ref{TaskTaxonomy}-B).
 Such chaining allows for the comparison of subgraph structures between different graphs, or even within the same graph if we consider the chained \scope{Pair} scope as duplicating the graph target.
-For example, \task{How similar is the largest hub in the sampled graph to the largest hub in the reference graph} is composed of a \scope{Constituent} scope and \scope{Quantify} action on the \target{hub} target for the main abstract task, which is then chained to a \scope{Pair} scope and \action{Compare} action applied to two different \target{graphs}.
+For example, \task{How similar is the largest hub in the sampled graph to the largest hub in the reference graph} is composed of a \target{hub} target at the \scope{Constituent} scope, and \scope{Quantify} action for the main abstract task, which is then chained to two different \target{graphs} at the \scope{Pair} scope and \action{Compare} action.